franckverrot/stage1/help/_posts/2000-12-31-what-can-stage1-do-for-me-and-how.md

 In its current state, **Stage1** has three major restrictions:

 * your projects **MUST** be hosted at [Github](http://github.com/)
-* you **MUST** be using the [Symfony 2](http://www.symfony.com/) framework
+* you **MUST** be using the [Symfony2](http://www.symfony.com/) framework
 * your dependencies **SHOULD** be hosted at Github too, or **MUST** be accessible from the internet (no internal Gitlab instance for example)

-> Stage1's builder is flexible enough to build any sort of web project, but we are concentrating our efforts on making the experience seemless for users of the Symfony 2 framework (because, that's what we know best).
+> Stage1's builder is flexible enough to build any sort of web project, but we are concentrating our efforts on making the experience seemless for users of the Symfony2 framework (because, that's what we know best).
 {:.note}

-A private beta will be available to non Symfony 2 projects very soon, [signup now](http://stage1.io/beta) to be contacted when other technologies will be supported.
+A private beta will be available to non Symfony2 projects very soon, [signup now](http://stage1.io/beta) to be contacted when other technologies will be supported.

 ### Profit!